 J.J.
 Burke’s Manuscript Finally Shines a Light

 In 1967, J. J. Burke published an article in the Annals of the Carnegie Museum (Vol 39, page 75) about a new species of crinoid recovered from the Brush Creek limestone in nearby Murrysville.
-Burke was able to designate this as a new species because he recovered the calyx (crown) of one.
-In nearly three years of looking through Brush Creek limestone, I have only recovered two pieces of a calyx.
+Burke was able to name this as a new species because he recovered the calyx (crown) of one.
+In three years of looking through Brush Creek limestone, I have only recovered two pieces of a calyx.
 A complete calyx can consist of dozens of individual plates.
 Fortunate for fossil collectors, these plates often preserve well.
-Needless to say, these are very rare locally.
+Needless to say, these are very rare in local rocks.

-Burke stated early in his article that no crinoids had been previous described from the Brush Creek limestone.
+Burke stated early in his article that no crinoids had been previously described from the Brush Creek limestone.
 I still believe this is the case today, save for Burke’s article.
-This is noticeable even today, with identification plates showing crinoid pieces, labeling these as crinoid stem.
+This is noticeable even today.
+When identification plates show crinoid pieces, they are labeled simply as crinoid stem.
 For local fossil plates, nearly every other type of fossil is identified down to the genus level.
 Some workers in other areas have made more progress, although around identification using calyx pieces or whole specimens.

 Burke went to great lengths to describe his specimen.
 He includes a very detailed table of measurements for each part of the specimen.

 Compared to Catalog Specimen

 Currently, our catalog has three specimens representing crinoids.
 One of these is a calyx plate.
 I have not yet cataloged the other specimen.
 I am not as sure with the others, as they are smaller and could belong to a different class of creature.
 Using a basic morphology comparison from the illustrations in Burke’s article, one could assume that specimen CG-0108 is of the same or similar morphology as CM-28957 in the Carnegie collection.